garrandall/popular-music-data/tracks/honey-love-r--kelly-public-announcement.md

 So let's lay down
 And get close 'til we become one
 And I promise you, baby
-Ooh, we're gonna have fun, alright
+Oh, we're gonna have fun, alright

 (Give me that honey love) Give me that honey love